sile16/purerackdiagram/README.md

 "11-11" represents a chassis with 11TB and 1 Shelf 11TB dp.

-### Population Order
+### SCM Datapack Population Order

 At some point, we needed to populate from the right side moving left to accommodate SCM module best practices.
-Therefore, in a chassis or shelf, the last datapack specified (unless it's the first one) populates from right to left.
-The 1st, 2nd, 3rd, 4th, etc. (unless it's the last dp) populate from left to right.
+Therefore, in a chassis, the last datapack specified (unless it's the first one) populates from right to left, this will only happend if the first module is of type scm.

 ### Blanks